40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 21. Sam’s Club

-While Sam’s Club is owned by Walmart Inc., it runs on a different mode of operation.
-Overall, it’s a tad similar to Costco; you need a membership to shop there.
+While Walmart Inc. owns Sam’s Club, it operates in a different manner.
+Overall, it’s similar to Costco; you need a membership to shop there.

 It’s still possible to walk into Sam’s Club without a membership to do your shopping, but there’ll be a service fee on top of your purchases.